dhardy/pippin/doc/file-format.md

 ### Per element data

 Where "PER ELEMENT DATA" is written above, a sequence of element-specific sections appears.
+Elements may appear in any order.
 The syntax for each element is:

 *   section identifier: `ELT ` followed by one of `DEL` (delete), `INS` (insert with new element id), `REPL` (replace an existing element with new data) or